Founded in the early 15th century, St Andrews is Scotland’s first university and the third oldest in the English speaking world.

 The lion rampant is taken from the royal arms of Scotland and represents the royal authority of King James I (1406–1437) who was associated with the foundation.

 The gold diamonds (mascles or) are taken from the personal arms of Henry Wardlaw, Bishop of St Andrews 1404–1440 who issued the original charter which incorporated the Studium Generale in 1411 or 1412.

 The open book with the red page edges represents learning.

 The blue and silver cross represents the saltire of Scotland.

-We are a proudly international university with staff and students from over 140 countries.
+We are a proudly international university with staff and students from 137 countries.

 St Andrews has approximately 50,000 living graduates.

 Among them former Scottish First Minister Alex Salmond and the novelist Fay Weldon.

 The University of St Andrews is home to many unique traditions.

 The PH initials set into cobblestones outside the Sallies Quad mark the spot where Patrick Hamilton was burnt at the stake in 1582.
 According to tradition, any student who steps on the PH will be cursed to fail their degree.